KacieAhmed/Alchemy-TakeHome/README.md

 * Go to script.js

 We want to build an application that displays gas fees in the EIP-1559 standard.
 In-order to do that, we need to reterive blocks from ethereum.
 The best way to retreive information like that is to use our provider to get the information we need.
-In-order to do that, let's generate some key information using our provider.
-Since we want to build an application that displays gas fees in the EIP-1559 standard, let's store some important information.
-Ultimately, what we want is to have an array of Ethereum Blocks, and use that array of Ethereum Blocks to display the total gas fee + base fee + priority fee of each block.
-In-order to do that, we are going to need to create three arrays:

-1. An array of block numbers.
-We will use these block numbers to reference the Ethereum blocks.
-2. An array of Ethereum blocks.
-We will use these Ethereum blocks to get a Txn from each block.
-3. An array of Txn's.
-We will use these Txn's to get the gas information from each block.

-We will also create arrays to store the gas information.
+In this step we will use our provider to give us the number of the first block and the last block (a.k.a the block 20 blocks before the first block).
+We will be finding the gas fee information for these 20 blocks in the next step.

   ```